oracle-livelabs/apex/apex-professional-hol10/introduction.md

 - Review the items added to the shopping cart.

-- Add, edit, or remove the product from the shopping cart
+- Add, edit, or remove the product from the shopping cart.

 > **Note:** _This workshop assumes you are using Oracle APEX 24.2_